Brain.FM My Full Day Review – Coupon, Discount 2019

 I will be paying for Brain.FM

-August 2018 Update: Since writing this review, This is the first piece of music on YouTube I have found that has really helped my “ADD” type symptoms.
-Still not as powerful as Brain.FM but pretty good.
+April 2019 Update: Since writing this review, This is the first piece of music on YouTube I have found that has really helped my “ADD” type symptoms.
+It is still not as powerful as Brain.FM but pretty good.